Flare576/sofle/README.md

 tape](https://superuser.com/questions/212968/what-is-the-best-way-to-create-tactile-bumps-on-your-keyboardhttps://superuser.com/questions/212968/what-is-the-best-way-to-create-tactile-bumps-on-your-keyboardhttps://superuser.com/questions/212968/what-is-the-best-way-to-create-tactile-bumps-on-your-keyboardhttps://superuser.com/questions/212968/what-is-the-best-way-to-create-tactile-bumps-on-your-keyboardv).

 I'm going with the tape option for now, but that ball-bearing idea is intriguing.

+21/07/21 - Tape came off while playing games.
+Only used scotch tape, so maybe another type would work.

 ### Layer 0 (ALL YOUR BASE ARE BELONG TO KEEB)